radhigulati/crumblybynature/content/blog/big-o/index.md

 What exactly are we looking at?
 We see that the x-axis of the graph is labeled `n` and the y-axis is labeled `relative runtime`.

-That means, as `n` increases, so does its runtime, for the most part.
+That means as `n` (the input) increases, so does its runtime, for the most part.

 With Big O, we are measuring how fast an algorithm _grows_.
 That can sound confusing at first so let's go through some examples of the most common Big O's.